Hong Kong – The place where East meets West

 Ocean Park was arguably my favorite place to visit during my trip to Hong Kong.
 The theme park is quite vast and versatile, and I had an absolute blast of looking at the rare giant pandas, exploring the exotic ocean wildlife in the gigantic aquarium dome, and riding on multiple rollercoasters throughout the day.

 Tip!
 Buy your tickets before arriving and that can save you a lot of time.

-Not only is the Jumbo Floating Restaurant a great place to enjoy authentic Hong Kong food, but it is also a completely unique experience all on its own.
-I highly enjoyed the view atop the floating eatery and sitting surrounded by an intricate and gorgeous Chinese facade created an unreal ambiance.
-I also greatly enjoyed the food that they served and munched out on their famed seafood- you can never go wrong with a bit of crab!
+Not only is the Jumbo Floating Restaurant a great place to enjoy authentic Hong Kong food, but it is also a unique experience on its own.
+I highly enjoyed the view atop the floating eatery and sitting surrounded by an intricate and gorgeous Chinese facade created an unreal ambience.
+I also greatly enjoyed the food that they served and munched out on their famed seafood – you can never go wrong with a bit of crab!

 Tip!
 Also a great place for a weekend brunch at the Top Deck.